Aristolochia contorta: Stem

 Its glabrous stems grow up to 1 m-1.5 m.
 The color of the new sprouts is dark purple, and eventually turns green or even slightly white.
 It grows up winding around other objects.

 Leaves

 Its heart-shaped or egg-shaped leaves sprout unevenly and the color is white tinged with green.
 The length extends from 4 cm - 10 cm, and the width extends from 3.5 cm-8 cm.
 The edges are dull and the petioles are long.

 Flower

 Green and purple tube shaped flowers bloom during July to August, coming out from the axils.
 Calyx tubes are glabrous and widen to the bottom, and narrowing towards the top they open widely like horns.
 One side of the lobes lengthen with sharp edges, and the length of the peduncles are 1 cm - 4 cm.
-The flowers do not have floral leaves and consist of 6 stamens and 6 pistils joined together as a whole.
+The flowers do not have floral leaves and consist of 6 stamens and 6 pistils joined as a whole.
 The ovaries are very thin, long and fragile.